NASA-IMPACT/veda-ui/docs/development/DEVELOPMENT.md

 Note: The project contains a file `.vscode/settings.json.sample` with our recommended vscode settings.
 To apply these settings to your workspace in VS Code, rename the file to `.vscode/settings.json` by removing the `.sample` extension.

+## Refactor in Progress
+The codebase is currently transitioning to a library format with modular components that can be exposed and reused across modules.
+However, veda-ui still supports legacy architecture.
+Until the full migration is complete, we’ll need to navigate both the legacy and new structures carefully to maintain code clarity and stability.

+### Keyword tags
+* `@DEPRECATED` notes that it is to be removed in the future and users should look for the modern alternative
+* `@LEGACY-SUPPORT` notes that it only exists or was created to support legacy architecture.
+Likely wrappers or some intermediate layer.
+These files will be removed once legacy architecture migrates

+### Notes
+* `styled-components` to be deprecated in favor of SCSS
+* DevseedUIThemeProvider to be deprecated in favor of USWDS
+   * imports from `@devseed-ui/*` are in the works to be removed
+* imports from `'veda'` which relies on the parcel-resolver-veda virtual modules are in the works to be removed